 Aren’t we all in the search for health and happiness?
 Of course, health and happiness are not goals per se but a road to travel in, by embracing every moment and looking for balance as much as possible.
 Indeed this road is definitively not linear and will always have ups and downs.
 We may think that by being healthy we will be happier but on the contrary, it is by learning to be happy that we become healthier.
-In our attempt to live life to its fullest we need to understand that there is not one magic diet, food, pill, supplement or quantity of exercise (or money, but that’s another subject) that will keep us healthy and happy in a sustainable- permanent way if we do not take mind and spirit into account.
+In our attempt to live life to its fullest we need to understand that there is not one magic (physical) solution that will keep us healthy and happy in a sustainable- permanent way if we do not take mind and spirit into account.

 A person can be eating the healthiest organic foods and over exercising but if emotions are out of sync, stress prevails and the spirit is lost somewhere, it is all for nothing.
 We need a balance between mind, body and spirit.
-I’m definitively not an expert on the disciplines that teach profound mindfulness, but I know the importance of taking care of our emotional and spiritual needs in order to have health (and personally I could not live without my Faith).
+I’m definitively not an expert on the disciplines that teach profound mindfulness, but I know the importance of taking care of our emotional and spiritual needs in order to have health.

-We are spiritual beings temporarily living in a body, therefore, we may feel better for a while using diet and exercise, but if we don’t attend worry, anxiety, fear and a higher purpose in life, we cannot completely heal.
+We are spiritual beings temporarily living in a body, therefore, we may feel better for a while using meds, diet and exercise, but if we don’t attend worry, anxiety, fear and a higher purpose in life, we cannot completely heal or function.
 On the other hand, if we want to attend other areas without good nutrition and exercise, it is not possible to heal completely too.
-So, healthy living cannot be reduced to just what we eat and how we exercise.
+So, healthy living cannot be reduced to just what we work, eat and how we exercise.
 We need balance in life (physical, emotional, psychological and spiritual).